Fellow of the Royal Society: Foreign member

 Every year, fellows elect up to ten new foreign members.
 Like fellows, foreign members are elected for life through peer review on the basis of excellence in science.
 As of 2016, there are around 165 foreign members, who are entitled to use the post-nominal ForMemRS.

 Honorary fellow

-Ramanujan was elected a Fellow in 1918.
+Ramanujan was elected a fellow in 1918.

-Honorary Fellowship is an honorary academic title awarded to candidates who have given distinguished service to the cause of science, but do not have the kind of scientific achievements required of Fellows or Foreign Members.
+Honorary fellowship is an honorary academic title awarded to candidates who have given distinguished service to the cause of science, but do not have the kind of scientific achievements required of fellows or foreign members.
 Honorary Fellows include the World Health Organization's Director-General Tedros Adhanom Ghebreyesus (2022), Bill Bryson (2013), Melvyn Bragg (2010), Robin Saxby (2015), David Sainsbury, Baron Sainsbury of Turville (2008), Onora O'Neill (2007), John Maddox (2000), Patrick Moore (2001) and Lisa Jardine (2015).
 Honorary Fellows are entitled to use the post nominal letters HonFRS.

 Former statute 12 fellowships

-David Attenborough was elected a Fellow in 1983, under former statute 12.

 Statute 12 is a legacy mechanism for electing members before official honorary membership existed in 1997.
 Fellows elected under statute 12 include David Attenborough (1983) and John Palmer, 4th Earl of Selborne (1991).